Robert Sterling: Later career

 After some additional television work in the early 1960s, Sterling made only sporadic appearances in later shows such as the hospital drama The Bold Ones, the sitcoms Nanny and the Professor, Love, American Style, Diana and The Brian Keith Show, the TV movie Letters from Three Lovers (1973), and the miniseries Beggarman, Thief in 1979.

 In the 1970s Sterling was a vice president and the spokesman for a company that implemented the software for one of the first supermarket barcoding and computer inventory systems.
 He later launched Sterling & Sons, a Santa Monica company that manufactured custom golf clubs.

 In the 1980s he guest starred on shows like Fantasy Island, Simon & Simon, Masquerade, Murder, She Wrote, and Hotel.

 Sterling's star on the Hollywood Walk of Fame is located at 1709 Vine Street.

 Personal life

 Sterling was married twice.
 His first marriage, in 1943, was to actress-singer Ann Sothern.
 They had a daughter, Patricia, who became an actress.
 Sothern and Sterling divorced in 1949.

 Sterling met actress-singer Anne Jeffreys soon after his Broadway debut, and they wed in 1951 and remained married for 55 years until his death.
 They had three sons.

-Sterling was a Republican who campaigned for Dwight Eisenhower in the 1952 presidential election.

 Sterling died Tuesday, May 30, 2006, aged 88, at his home in Brentwood, Los Angeles, California.
 According to the Associated Press, his son, Jeffrey, indicated that Sterling died of natural causes and also suffered from debilitating shingles for the last decade of his life.
-He was cremated and his ashes were returned to his family in residence.
+He was cremated and his ashes were returned to his family.